 Mid to late summer, there is not much snow left on top of Schilthorn.
-However, new for 2020, an area will be opened up where visitors can touch the snow.
+However, in 2020, an area opened where visitors can touch the snow.

 But if you want to walk on the snow, Jungfraujoch is the clear winner.

 The main reasons to visit Jungfraujoch are for high alpine views of a wintry wonderland, the chance to walk and play in the snow, and to ride a historic train to the highest train station in Europe.
-The downside is the huge price tag (up to CHF 200 per person) and the possibility of spending at least 3 to 4 hours on trains, depending on your starting point.
+The downside is the huge price tag (can be over CHF 200 per person) and the possibility of spending at least 3 to 4 hours on trains, depending on your starting point.